Christ lutheran church

 14. Will someone knock on my door?

 Only with cookies in hand.
 And only if you ask them to.
-If you do leave some contact info, we send out cards or letters of greeting with a short personal greeting from the pastor.
+If you do leave some contact info, we send out cards or letters with a short personal greeting from the pastor.
 Usually the office manager and pastor are the only ones who see your info.
 The pastor will be happy to shoot you an email or text message and/or call you.
 Sometimes.
 When.
 You.
 Ask.

 15. Anything else?